kartikwar/nr-site-tagging-pilot/utils/README.md

 ---

+### `gold_data_extraction.py`
+- Loads gold-standard metadata from `clean_metadata.csv`.
+- Matches records using the filename (typically mapped to folder names).
+- Used in the pipeline to compare predicted metadata to the official ground truth.

+---

 ### `llm_interface.py`
 - Interfaces with Ollama to send prompts to a local quantized LLaMA 2 or Mistral model.
 - Used to extract metadata fields like site ID, title, sender, and address.